 The host laboratory head should provide a statement about the benefits of the post-doctoral training for the candidate and for his/her laboratory.

-Application must be sent by email to Mrs. Nathalie Krack, administrative coordinator, with a copy to the head of the host laboratory.
-Mrs. Krack will contact the three referees to request reference letters, and transfer the completed applications to the fellowship committee.
+Applications must be sent by email to Mrs. Nathalie Krack, administrative coordinator, with a copy to the head of the host laboratory.
+She will then contact the three referees to request reference letters, which will be transmitted with the completed application to the Fellowship Committee.

 - Candidates are strongly encouraged to present a seminar at the de Duve Institute, prior to the meeting of the fellowship committee.
 Candidates who, for practical reasons, cannot give a seminar, will be interviewed by fellowship committee members via teleconference.